Somaliland: Burao Tax Revolt and RAF bombing

 The people of Burao clashed with the British in 1922.
 They revolted in opposition to a new tax that was imposed upon them, rioting and attacking British government officials.
 This led to a shootout between the British and Burao residents in which Captain Allan Gibb, a Dervish war veteran and district commissioner, was shot and killed.
 The British requested Sir Winston Churchill, then Secretary of State for the Colonies, to send troops from Aden and Air Force bombers to Burao to destroy the revolting clans' livestock.
 The RAF planes arrived at Burao within two days and proceeded to bomb the town with incendiaries, effectively burning the entire settlement to the ground.

-Telegram from Sir Geoffrey Archer, Governor of British Somaliland, to Sir Winston Churchill, the Secretary of State for the Colonies:

-I deeply regret to inform you that during an affray at Burao yesterday between Rer Sugulleh and Akils of other tribes, Captain Gibb was shot dead.
-Having called out Camel corps company to quell the disturbance, he went forward himself with his interpreter, whereupon fire opened on him by some Rer segulleh riflemen and he was instantly killed..Miscreants then disappeared under the cover of darkness.

-To meet the situation created by the Murder of Gibb, we require two aeroplanes for about fourteen days.
-I have arranged with the resident, Aden, for these.
-And made a formal application, which please confirm.
-It is proposed that they fly via Perim, confining the sea crossing to 12 miles.
-We propose to inflict a fine of 2,500 camels on the implicated sections, who are practically isolated and demand the surrender of the man who killed Gibbs.
-He is known.
-Fine to be doubled in failure to comply with latter conditions, and aeroplanes to be used to bomb stock on grazing grounds.